Equity and Inclusion Strategic Plan

 - Provide training for faculty on unconscious bias and strategies to mitigate bias in hiring practices.

-- Require faculty applicants to include a statement about diversity in their application, include this as a metric in the hiring process.
+- Provide an opportunity for faculty applicants to include a statement about equity, inclusion and community in their application, include the candidate's ability to teach and mentor a diverse cohort of students and contribute to the department community as a metric in the evaluation process.

 - Have at least one member of E&I committee meet with candidates